Further funding is an ‘opportunity for step change’, as UKRN calls for new university collaborations to meet research culture goals

 With member institutions across the UK, the UKRN is ideally placed to help make the step change in research culture happen.
 Our specific aim is to increase confidence in research, by ensuring it is robust and transparent.

-Professor Marcus Munafò, current chair of the UKRN Steering Group, said “It’s excellent news that Research England recognise that multi-year funding is what’s needed to improve research culture.
+Professor Marcus Munafò, current chair of the UKRN Supervisory Board, said “It’s excellent news that Research England recognise that multi-year funding is what’s needed to improve research culture.
 Collaborative efforts across the research sector can make the most of this cash.

 We’re really looking forward to working together with universities, funders, publishers, and anyone interested in improving research culture, to address some of the key challenges.”